|

 diplomatic mission came to an end.
 He is a US Air Force Chaplain at the

+turn of the century.
 It is likely that the Catholic bishops hoped

 the sexual abuse crisis would be resolved peacefully if they maintained